tomfaulhaber/clojure/doc/pprint/PrettyPrinting.markdown

 Clojure structures: seqs, maps, vectors, etc. in a fairly statndard way.
-When structures need to be broken across lines, following lines are indented to line up with the first element. `*`simple-dispatch`*` is the default and is good from showing the output of most operations.
+When structures need to be broken across lines, following lines are indented to line up with the first element. `*`simple-dispatch`*` is the default and is good for showing the output of most operations.

 `*`code-dispatch`*` - has special representation for various structures found in code: defn, condp, binding vectors, anonymous functions,